Mayfair Theatre, Baltimore

-The Mayfair Theatre is a historic theatre site in Baltimore, United States.
-Originally opened in 1880 as a bathing house, the site was later demolished and rebuilt in 1904 as a theatre, which was closed in 1986.

-In 2016 the building was demolished except for the facade and lobby.
+The Mayfair Theatre, also known as the Auditorium Theatre and Auditorium Music Hall, is a historic theatre site in Baltimore, United States.
+Originally opened in 1880 as a bathing house, it was demolished and rebuilt in 1904 as a theatre, which was closed in 1986.
+In 2016, the theater was demolished except for the facade and lobby.
 The remnant is listed as a Baltimore City Landmark and remains the focus of redevelopment plans.

 History

 Previous uses

 Built in 1880 and opening as the Natatorium on June 17, 1880, the first building was a bathing house and swimming school.
 After alterations, it became the Howard Auditorium opening April 6, 1891.
 The name was soon changed to Auditorium and it became an ice skating rink in Spring 1894.
 It was remodeled to the plans of architect J. B. McElfatrick and reopened September 30, 1895.
 In 1896 it was remodeled again to the plans of architectural firm J. B. McElfatrick, and a Palm Court was built on the roof garden.
 The old Auditorium was closed on April 4, 1903 and was demolished.